Recent & upcoming book releases

 That is until a woman walks into his life offering one thing that money can’t buy – salvation.

-- Available to pre-order as an ebook in the UK via: UK Kindle – iTunes
+- Available as an ebook in the UK via: UK Kindle – iTunes

-- Available to pre-order as a hardback in the UK via: Amazon
+- Available worldwide as a hardback via: Book Depository

 - Find my books in Australia via: Amazon – Angus & Robertson – Booktopia – Bookworld